laurajsdias/test-devsecops-actionnetwork/README.md

 NOT DELIVERED:
 - Automatic scale and descale based on simulated load.
 But I've tested it manually installing the stress package (install-stress-util-ec2.sh) in all servers and putting manually a threshold for CPU usage and it worked.
 - Method to automatically update or replace servers upon updates and test them to check if everything is ok before going in 'production'.

+IDEAS TO MAKE MORE PRODUCTION-READY:
+- Remove hardcoded stuff like AccountID, credentials and create secrets.
+- Improve the process so it has minimal manual steps.
+For example:
+ . create the S3-Read-Only IAM Role through the web-servers-stack (i've tried, but I'm missing some detail and it's not working).
+ . use Cloudformation to provision the infra and code automatically in an ElasticBeanStack environment, and remove the step of uploading the files to S3.

+ >>> Address to the one I launched: https://

+### 🔽 Refs

+Auto-scaling groups and Elastic Load Balancing AWS Basics for Beginners - Full Course - YouTube Scale policy amazon ec2 - How to add a scaling policy to an auto scaling group using Cloud Formation or AWS CLI - Stack Overflow yum-cron Scheduling updates in Linux using yum-cron | Enable Sysadmin (redhat.com) VPC and subnets creation Enterprise Level AWS Infrastructure – Architecture Scaffolding – Grape Up AWS - Creating VPC with CloudFormation - 2020 (bogotobogo.com) Cloudformation template for setting up VPC and subnets for Fargate (github.com) UserData to make configurations during launch amazon web services - Configure ECS Cluster Instance Configuration using YAML file - Stack Overflow
+Cloudformation examp
+le Cloud Infrastructure as Code – AWS Cloud Formation – Grape Up Http to https redirect amazon web services - HTTP to HTTPS redirect in CloudFormation template for ECS Fargate - Stack Overflow
+Generate self-signing certificate Create AWS ELB with Self-Signed SSL Cert | by Francis Yeo | Medium